saltukalakus/idiomatic-rust-snippets/README.md

 Rust is known to have a steep learning curve.
 This guide aims to help you learn idiomatic usage of the language with minimalistic samples to get you off the ground quickly.

-The snippets cover a variety of use cases from the simplest ones to using advanced features of Rust.
+The snippets cover a variety of use cases from the simplest ones to advanced features of Rust.

 Please like, share, and contribute.
 All pull requests are welcome.